Exorcism

 General Overviews

-Of the few overviews available, Sorensen 2002 provides chapters on the biblical material as well as on that of the ancient Near East and early Greece.
+Of the overviews available, Abusch, et al. 2014 and Sorensen 2002 provide discussions on the biblical material as well as on that of the ancient Near East and early Greece.
 Yamauchi 1986 discusses Jesus as an exorcist in the context of the debate about magic.
 Kay and Parry 2011 provides chapters ranging across the biblical material and beyond.
-Twelftree 2007 covers the topic from Jesus to the end of the 2nd century CE.
+Meier 1994 attends to every exorcism story of Jesus in the Gospels.
+Twelftree 2007 covers the topic from Jesus to the end of the second century CE.
 Grayston 1975, Annen 1976, Best 1977, and Dunn and Twelftree 1980 provide very brief sketches of the field.
+Twelftree 2019 demonstrates that early Christian churches held the view that healing and exorcism were ongoing expressions of the Gospel.

 Annen, Franz.
 “Die Dämonenaustreibungen Jesu in den synoptischen Evangelien.”
 Theologische Berichte 5 (1976): 107–146.